-Attachment theory proposes the existence of an attachment behavioural system that orchestrates proximity seeking behaviour, particularly in times of distress and/or need.
+Attachment theorists postulate the existence of an attachment behavioural system that orchestrates proximity seeking behaviour, particularly in times of distress and/or need.

-In 2012, Prof Patrik Vuilleumier and Dr Pascal Vrticka proposed a first social neuroscience account of the attachment behavioural system by summarising the to date available experimental evidence and suggesting a “functional neuro-anatomical model of the influence of adult attachment style on social processing” (Frontiers in Human Neuroscience – see here).
+In 2012, Prof Patrik Vuilleumier and Dr Pascal Vrticka proposed a first social neuroscience account of the attachment behavioural system by summarising the to date available experimental evidence and suggesting a “functional neuro-anatomical model of the influence of adult attachment style on social processing” (published Open Access in the Journal Frontiers in Human Neuroscience – see here).

 After providing an updated version of the above-mentioned first model as part of a book chapter on “The Social Neuroscience of Attachment“ in 2017, a new review paper is now available in the journal Cortex.
 It provides an extended and refined “Functional Neuro-Anatomical Model of Human Attachment (NAMA)” – Section 2 below -, and explains its biological and neural components / modules by a newly formulated set of prototypical attachment pathways – Section 3 below.

-Very recently, a first account of an extension of NAMA to also include disrupted and disorganised attachment (NAMDA) has become available – currently in the form of a pre-print (i.e. a non-peer reviewed article) freely available here.
+More recently, a first account of an extension of NAMA to also include Disrupted and Disorganised Attachment (NAMDA) has been published Open Access in Frontiers in Psychiatry – Social Cognition (as part of Research “Topic Social Interaction in Neuropsychiatry”).
 This new account is summarised in Section 4 below.

 2. Description of NAMA